Antelligence-v2/financedatafetcher/README.md

     - Check data quality score
     - Some warnings are informational and don't prevent export

-11. **"libgbm.so.1: cannot open shared object file" (Replit)**
+11. **"libgbm.so.1: cannot open shared object file" (Railway/Docker)**
     - This indicates system dependencies are missing
-    - Ensure `replit.nix` includes all required packages (especially `pkgs.mesa`)
+    - Ensure you're using the Playwright Docker image (`mcr.microsoft.com/playwright/python`)
-    - Rebuild the Replit environment: Click Packages icon > Rebuild
+    - Verify `playwright install-deps chromium` runs successfully in Dockerfile
-    - Verify `.replit` onBoot command doesn't use `--with-deps` flag
+    - Check Railway deployment logs for browser installation errors
-    - Check that `replit.nix` is properly formatted and saved
+    - If using a custom Dockerfile, ensure all system dependencies are installed

 ## License